RedisLabs/redislabs-docs/content/rs/getting-started/getting-started-openshift-crdb.md

 	$redis-cli -h <your database2 hostname> -p <your database2 port> -a <your database2 password>
 	```

-1. Retreive the values you previously set or continue manipulating key:value pairs
+1. Retrieve the values you previously set or continue manipulating key:value pairs
 and observe the 2-way synchronization, for example:

 	```src